 |7:30 p.m. kickoff||2:00 p.m. - 6:00 p.m.|

 Please Note: Availability is subject to change.

-Fan Fest is located in the north dome of Purcell Pavilion at the Joyce Center.
+Fan Fest is located on the 2nd-floor concourse of the Joyce Center.

 - Open from 10:00 a.m. to thirty minutes before kickoff for all home games.

 - LIVE ABC57 Saturday Kickoff Show: 10:00 a.m. - 12:00 p.m.

 - Admission is free to the dynamic and redesigned Fan Fest allowing fans to view segments with ND Football greats, on-stage interviews, interactive opportunities, games, food, autographs, and giveaways.

 - The festivities will wrap up at 3 p.m. with the showing of the Notre Dame Football pregame show on NBC Sports.

 Coach Kelly and the Irish football team arrive at the Gug on Saturday afternoons for final preparations before taking the field at Notre Dame Stadium.
 After the team walks from the Gug to the Hesburgh Library, they proceed south toward the Stadium, and enter the house that Rockne built through the North Tunnel gates.

 The Player Walk takes place 2 hours and 15 minutes before kickoff: